awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 4. Click on **Bar**, then select **Line**:
 ![Images/AWSElasticity4.png](Images/AWSElasticity4.png)

 5. You will now have in depth insight to how your environment is operating.
-You can see in this example the EC2 Instances scaling every day, you can see a period of large ELB usage, and EC2-Other, which is data transfer.
+You can see in this example the EC2 Instances scaling every day, you can see a period of large ELB usage, and EC2-Other, which includes charges related to EC2 such as data transfer.
 ![Images/AWSElasticity5.png](Images/AWSElasticity5.png)

 <a name="RI_coverage"></a>
 ## 5. View your Reserved Instance coverage
-To ensure you are paying the lowest prices for your resources, a high coverage of Reserved Instances (RI's) is required.
-A typical goal is to aim for approximately 80% of running instances covered by RI's, here is how you can check your coverage.
+To ensure you are paying the lowest prices for your resources, a high coverage of Reserved Instances (RIs) is required.
+A typical goal is to aim for approximately 80% of baseload ("always on") instances covered by RI's, here is how you can check your coverage.

 1. In Cost Explorer, click on **Saved reports** on the left:
 ![Images/AWSRICoverage0.png](Images/AWSRICoverage0.png)